Network security & redirect settings

 To implement or update Traffic Filters for your application:

-- Click on the Traffic tab at the top of the main panel
+4. Click the Traffic Filters tab above the main panel

 Load Balancer Traffic